-Anne Zouroudi is the award-winning author of the Greek detective series featuring enigmatic protagonist, Hermes Diaktoris (“the Fat Man”) and which is set mainly in the Greek islands.
+Anne Zouroudi is the award-winning author of the Greek detective series featuring enigmatic protagonist Hermes Diaktoros (the Fat Man), widely viewed as the Greek Hercule Poirot.

-Anne grew up in South Yorkshire.
-Following her education at Sheffield High School for Girls, she went into the IT industry, a career which took her to both America and Colorado.
-In America she began to take seriously her ambition to write fiction and bought a typewriter for her first short stories.
+Anne grew up in the north of England, and began her working life in the IT industry, a career which saw her working on New York’s Wall Street and in the beautiful Rocky Mountain city of Denver, Colorado.
+In the US she began to take seriously her ambition to write fiction and bought a typewriter for her first short stories.

 On returning to the UK, she booked a summer holiday with her sister.
 The location they chose was a tiny island in southern Greece.

-Anne spent a number of years living in the islands after she married a Greek, and her son was born there.
-After returning again to the UK, she continued writing, but the short stories had grown into novels and were based in the Greek islands she knew and loved so well.
+Anne married a Greek and spent a number of years living in the islands, where her son was born there.
+After returning to the UK she continued to write, but the short stories had grown into novels.

 Photography: Wolf Kettler

-Anne now lives with her partner in East Anglia, where she’s working on the next book in the Greek Detective series.
+Anne now lives with her partner in East Anglia, where she’s working on what she describes as a project that’s very different.